State Machines

 Note: Opening a new connection to the Arduino can take several seconds due to the way the Firmata protocol is implemented.
 This may introduce a slight delay in starting the task.
 This delay is only present at the start of execution and will not affect the behavior of the state machine.

-• Rename the new operator to StimOff and double-click it to open up its internal representation.
+StimOffand double-click it to open up its internal representation. - Set the

 Exercise 3: Driving state transitions with external behaviour events